The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets: Numerical Examples

-As noted in section \ref{sec:swirl}, the CM method offers good computational efficiency.
+The GALS method also uses a $N_g = 128$ grid and therefore uses comparable computational resources for spacial resolution as CM with remapping.
+The main differences between the two methods is that CM method is initialized with a trivial identity map and does not discretize the more complicated initial condition of the level-set function.
+The effects of this can be seen later in the simulation in figures \ref{fig:3Dcr2} and \ref{fig:3Dga2}, where GALS accumulates more error than CM.

+In addition to testing the accuracy of the CM method with remapping, this experiment also demonstrates the computational efficiency of the method.
 Table \ref{table:time3D} compares the time taken to compute the three tests of figure \ref{fig:3D}.
-As expected, the time taken by the CM method without remapping is small, but the results are not accurate.
-The time taken by the CM method with remapping is approximately 5 times larger, but the results we obtain are almost perfect.
-The GALS method takes about 20 times longer than the CM method with remapping to compute its solution, and the result is worse.
-This again shows the superior efficiency of the CM method over the GALS method.
-This aspect is studied in more details in section \ref{sec:CPU}.
+As expected, the time taken by the CM method without remapping is small, but the results are not precise.
+The time taken by the CM method with remapping is approximately 5 times larger, but achieves the best result out of the three cases.
+The GALS method takes about 20 times longer than the CM method with remapping and fails to provide better results.
+This indicates that the separation of scales using the semi-group property of the characteristic maps provides significant improvements to computational efficiency.